dyna-mis/dynaMIS/index.md

 This project is under MIT licence.
 ## Reference
-If you want to know more about our implemented algorithms, please refer to our papeAn:
+If you want to know more about our implemented algorithms, please refer to our paper:

 **Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling**